haasn/hsbooru/README.md

 ```
 hsbooru - a haskell *booru scraper using xapian

-Usage: hsbooru [SITE..] [-u|--update] [-r|--retry]
+Usage: hsbooru COMMAND
-  Scrape posts from *booru sites, download the images, and store metadata in a
-  xapian DB.
-Currently supported sites: gelbooru

 Available options:
-  SITE..
-Sites to scrape
-  -u,--update              Update all previously scraped sites
-  -r,--retry               Retry all previously failed posts as well as new
-                           posts
   -h,--help                Show this help text

+Available commands:
+  scrape                   Scrape posts from websites
+  update                   Update all previously scraped websites
+  retry                    Reset the failed post database for named sites
 ```

-The semantics of `--update` mean that it will re-scrape every site it currently has in its database (i.e. you've already started scraping), but not any new sites that get added.
+The semantics of `update` mean that it will re-scrape every site it currently has in its database (i.e. you've already started scraping at some points).
+So you can use this to make a daily cronjob or something.

-So you can put `hsbooru --update` into your daily cronjob, and then it will keep re-scraping all of the sites you have listed.

-When you specify `--retry`, hsbooru will also reset the "failed" database.
+When you specify `retry SITE`, hsbooru will reset the "failed" database for that site.
 Normally, if the server fails serving a page, it gets marked off as "failed" - since this usually means that the post was deleted - and won't be retried again.
-Specifying `--retry` allows you to override this and retry all of the failed posts as well.
-Might make a good biyearly cron job to retry stuff that only failed because of sporadic issues.
+Manually running `retry` allows you to clear this database, which means that the next scrape will include all of the previously-failed posts as well.

 **Note**: Individiual page requests will already be retried multiple times, in case of connection failure.
 So this only really helps if the server actually